 Questioned document examination is a forensic science discipline in which documents called into question in the legal system are evaluated by a trained examiner.
 Trained forensic document examiners systematically inspect questioned documents and compare aspects of the document to known standards in order to identify the nature and source of the writing or printing.
 This process typically culminates in the presentation of gathered evidence at preliminary hearings, pretrial depositions, or in a courtroom.

 1 Craig Coppock, Universal Definition of ACE-V Updated, 6-19-2012

 A former FBI Special Agent who was also a Forensic Examiner within the FBI’s Questioned Documents Unit spearheads our Questioned Document Examination (QDE) practice.
 We are engaged in a broad range of QDE cases ranging from homicides to white collar crimes.
 For more information contact Mark Songer.

-In this document, forensic document examiner, Mark Songer, provides an introduction to the science of forensic handwriting analysis.
-He discusses the steps that a forensic document examiner follows,…
+In this article, the forensic document examiners at Robson Forensic introduce the science of forensic handwriting analysis.
+They discuss the steps that a forensic document…

 This document is a letter that Mark Songer received from a client, thanking him for the impressive work he did in verifying the authenticity of living trust document.
 Thank you for your assistance in…